Two day conference: Wednesday 23rd and Thursday 24th April, University of Manchester

 |

-By blending engaging evidence-led presentations with success stories from the coalface of clinical practice, this unique line-up of speakers will inspire and facilitate changes in local measurement leadership and offer fresh perspectives on the therapeutic use and utilisation of measures in local clinical practice with both individuals and groups.
-Featuring:
+By blending engaging evidence-led presentations with success stories from the coalface of clinical practice, this unique line-up of speakers inspired and facilitated changes in local measurement leadership and offered fresh perspectives on the therapeutic use and utilisation of measures in local clinical practice with both individuals and groups.
+Speakers included:

 Dr. Heidi Brattland